Spyware, Adware, Malware, Thief

 Some products don't need revenue, if they're small programs that don't need support or updates, or written by a community of authors.
 But if the publisher is putting major advertising efforts into getting you to download free software with no visible means of support, there's something wrong, and being a careful and suspicious consumer is just as important for a downloader of software as it is for someone selecting any other consumer product.

-The ASP is a not-for-profit association of over 1,000 independent software developers, marketers and vendors, most of whom use the try-before-you-buy method of software distribution and marketing.
+The ASP is a not-for-profit association of independent software developers, marketers and vendors, most of whom use the try-before-you-buy method of software distribution and marketing.
 For more information on the ASP, visit our consumer information web site at www.asp-software.com.